erudit/erudit-ps-documentation/docs/source/tagset/compatibility-reference.rst

 Compatibility Reference
 =======================

-This section have some tables for compatibility reference between Érudit Article and :term:`Érudit PS`.
+This section have some tables for compatibility reference between :term:`Érudit Article` and :term:`Érudit PS`.

 @publication-type in :ref:`element-element-citation`